QUESTIONS? I'VE GOT ANSWERS.

 • Will I get the RAW files too?

-I believe that the magic comes from the full creative process of shooting, sorting, editing, and delivering your gallery of photos.
+Simply put: no. I believe that the magic comes from the full creative process of shooting, sorting, editing, and delivering your gallery of photos.
 No one wants an unbaked cake.
-I always deliver all of my favorites, and never leave out photos unintentionally, but if you feel like I'm missing a key moment, just ask and I'll take a look for you.
+I always deliver all of my favorites, and never leave out photos that I feel like you should have.
+If you feel like I'm missing a key moment, just ask and I'll take a look for you.
 If I have it, it's yours!

 • Can you photoshop us?